 Pot the Cutting

-As with all succulents, Crown of Thorns need fast-draining, slightly sandy soil.
+As with all succulents, Crown of Thorns needs fast-draining, slightly sandy soil.
 Pot the cutting in a moist mixture of half potting soil and half sand.
 Stick the cut-end straight down into the center of the soil mixture, burying the bottom half of the cutting.
 Contact between the soil and the cutting is key to successful rooting, so firmly press the soil around the cutting, taking care not to prick your fingers on the spines.

 Cuttings require very little attention once potted.
 Simply set the potted cutting in a warm, dry place where temperatures stay above 70°F (21°) and protect it from direct sunlight.
 Use a propagation mat to warm the pot if your home is on the cool side.
 Drizzle water around the base of the cutting whenever the soil feels completely dry in the top inch (2.5 cm), but take care not to saturate the soil.
 New growth should appear in a few weeks.

 Rooting in Water

-Another method for propagating Crown of Thorns is to root the cutting in water.
+Another method for propagating the Crown of Thorns is to root the cutting in water.
 Simply take the cutting and place it in a tall, narrow glass with 1 inch (2.5 cm) of water in the bottom.
-Keep the cutting in bright, indirect sunlight and roots will appear in 2 weeks or less.
+Keep the cutting in bright, indirect sunlight, and roots will appear in 2 weeks or less.
 Once roots appear, pot the cutting in a soil mixture specifically designed for cacti and succulents.

-Crown of Thorns contain a white sap that causes irritation and burning on the skin and mucus membranes.
+Crown of Thorns contains a white sap that causes irritation and burning on the skin and mucus membranes.
 Keep them away from children and pets.

 - Back to genus Euphorbia